The Egyptian (film): Plot

 Meanwhile, the priests of the old gods have been fomenting hate crimes against the Aten's devotees, and now urge Sinuhe to help them kill Akhnaton and put Horemheb on the throne instead.
-The physician is privately given extra inducement by the princess Baketamun (Gene Tierney); she reveals that he is actually the son of the previous pharaoh by a concubine, discarded at birth because of the jealousy of the old queen and raised by foster parents.
+The physician is given extra inducement by the princess Baketamun; she reveals that he is actually the son of the previous pharaoh by a concubine, discarded at birth because of the jealousy of the old queen and raised by foster parents.
 The princess now suggests that Sinuhe could poison both Akhnaton and Horemheb and rule Egypt himself (with her at his side).

-Sinuhe is still reluctant to perform this evil deed until the Egyptian army mounts a full attack on worshipers of the Aten.
-Kaptah manages to smuggle Thoth out of the country, but Merit is killed while seeking refuge at the new god's altar.
-In his grief, Sinuhe blames Akhnaton for the whole mess and administers poison to him at their next meeting.
-The pharaoh realizes what has been done, but accepts his fate.
-He still believes his faith is true, but that he has understood it imperfectly; future generations will be able to spread the same faith better than he.
+Sinuhe is still reluctant to perform this deed until the Egyptian army mounts a full attack on worshipers of the Aten.
+Kaptah smuggles Thoth out of the country, but Merit is killed while seeking refuge at the new god's altar.
+In his grief, Sinuhe blames Akhnaton for these tragedies and poisons him at their next meeting.
+Realizing what has been done, Akhnaton accepts his fate.
+He still believes his faith is true, but that he has understood it imperfectly; future generations will be able to spread the it better than he.
 Enlightened by Akhnaton's dying words, Sinuhe warns Horemheb that his wine is also poisoned, thus allowing him to marry the Princess and become Pharaoh.

-Later, Sinuhe is brought before his old friend for preaching the same ideals Akhnaton believed in and is sentenced to be exiled to the shores of the Red Sea, where he spends his remaining days writing down his life story, in the hope that it may be found by Thoth or his descendants.
+Later, Sinuhe is brought before his old friend for preaching the ideals Akhnaton believed in and is sentenced to be exiled to the shores of the Red Sea, where he spends his remaining days writing down his life story, in the hope that it may be found by Thoth or his descendants.
 Ultimately it is revealed that "These things happened thirteen centuries before the birth of Jesus Christ".